-Although born a Yorkshire-man, I really self identified as an Australian Surfer.
-This was a problem, stranded in Yorkshire 60 miles from the sea.
+Although born a Yorkshire-man, I really self identified back then as an Australian Surfer.
+This was a problem stranded in Yorkshire 60 miles from the sea.

-My formal education was as Ossett School, West Yorkshire.
+My formal education was at Ossett School, West Yorkshire.
 I did not enjoy my time there – it was pretty horrible.
 Their motto stuck with me and become tattooed on my soul.

 “INUTILE UTILE EX ARTE” –